evan108108/Asteroid/README.md

 ========

 Yii Extension: Quickly Add Dynamic Content Without Writing JS Or Additional Actions!
 Quickly bind JQuery events and much more…
+In other words Asteroid gives the ability to lazy load your partials either on load or bound to events like 'click' or 'mouseenter'.

 ## Requirements
 1. Yii 1.8 or above